Image source

 "Probably the most important of our fragments measures a mere 27x22cm.
 It bears the name of Khasekhemwy, “The Two Lords are at peace with him.”
 The name is inscribed in the frame of the royal serekh, a formalized element of palace architecture surmounted by a Horus falcon and the Seth animal facing each other, a motif unique to this king."

-Furthermore, Petrie in _Royal Tombs II_ shows Khasekhemwy's seal impressions that were found in Umm el-Qaab, tomb V. Unfortunately, this book isn't at Etana yet, so I depend on the image capture made by "FRAF":
+Furthermore, Petrie in _Royal Tombs II_ shows Khasekhemwy's seal impressions that were found in Umm el-Qaab, tomb V. Fortunately, this book has been scanned by Google, as before we could only depend on the image capture made by "FRAF":

 What is going on with seals 197 and 198?
 The image representing Set is undergoing changes.
 Sometimes it is as the traditional Set animal, and sometimes it is different.
 Could it be in the second Dynasty, they hadn't quite decided on its exact representation?